nmtun/project_database_hust/README.md

 # Hotel-Booking-HUST
-A hotel booking demo website for Database Lab - SOICT - HUST
+A hotel booking demo website for Database Lab - HUST